Irreducible Modules for Super-Virasoro Algebras from Algebraic D-Modules: Introduction

-Throughout this paper, we denote by $\C,\C^*,\Z,\Z_+$ and $\N$ the sets of complex numbers, nonzero complex numbers, integers, nonnegative integers, positive integers respectively.
-All vector superspaces (resp. superalgebras, supermodules) are considered to be over $\C$.
-All modules for Lie superalgebras considered are $\Z_2$-graded.
-For a Lie algebra (or a Lie superalgebra) $\mathfrak{a}$, we use $\mathcal{U}(\mathfrak{a})$ to denote the universal enveloping algebra.
-We also denote by $\delta_{i,j}$ the Kronecker delta.
+Applying these results, we recover some old irreducible super-Virasoro modules, including those from the irreducible intermediate series \cite{S} as well as irreducible $U(\mathfrak{h})$-free modules \cite{YYX1}.
+Finally, we provide several examples of new irreducible super-Virasoro modules via our constructed functors.

-It is well known that superconformal algebras have a long history and play significant roles in mathematics and physics.
-Besides the Virasoro algebra itself (corresponding to $N=0$), the $N=1$ superconformal algebras also named the super Virasoro algebras are the simplest examples of the superconformal algebras.
-In fact, they contain two classes of infinite-dimensional Lie superalgebras: the $N=1$ Neveu-Schwarz algebra and the $N=1$ Ramond algebra, which can be regarded as certain supersymmetric extensions of the Virasoro algebra.
+Our approach for constructing modules for the super-Virasoro algebra can also be applied to the $N=2$ superconformal algebras.
+For more information on these modules, please refer to our forthcoming paper \cite{CLP}.

-The $N=2$ superconformal algebras have four sectors: (a) the $N=2$ Ramond algebra, (b) the $N=2$ Neveu-Schwarz algebra, (c) the $N=2$ topological algebra, (d) the twisted algebra (i.e. with mixed boundary conditions for the fermionic fields).
-They were constructed independently by Kac and by Ademollo et al. in \cite{K,A}, respectively.
-The first three sectors are isomorphic to each other by spectral flows (see \cite{YYX2}), and they are sometimes called the untwisted superconformal algebras.
-Thus, there are essentially two different Lie superalgebras.
+This paper is organized as follows: Section 2 provides a brief review of the definitions of super-Virasoro algebras, Weyl algebra, and Weyl superalgebra.
+In Section 3, we introduce a family of functors that map modules for the Weyl algebra to modules for the super-Virasoro algebras.
+Section 4 investigates properties of irreducibility-preserving and natural isomorphisms for these functors.
+Finally, in Section 5, we utilize these functors to construct several new irreducible modules for the super-Virasoro algebras.

-The representation theory of superconformal algebras has attracted a lot of attention from many researchers.
-Notice that the representations of the superconformal algebras become more and more complicated with increasing the number of fermionic currents $N$.
-All irreducible Harish-Chandra modules over the $N=1$ and untwisted $N=2$ superconformal algebras were completely classified in \cite{S} (also see \cite{CLL,CL}) and \cite{LPX0}, respectively.
-Moreover, some special weight modules over the superconformal algebras of $N=1,2$ have been extensively investigated (see, e.g. \cite{DLM,IK,IK1,IK2,KW,MR,FJS,LSZ0,ST}).
-Recently, some families of non-weight modules over the superconformal algebras of $N=1,2$ were studied.
-So far, these modules include Whittaker modules (see \cite{LPX}), $\mathcal{U}(\C L_0)$-free modules of rank two (see \cite{YYX1,YYX2,CDL}), $\mathcal{U}(\C L_0\oplus\C H_0)$-free modules of rank two (see \cite{YYX2}).
-The simple restricted Neveu-Schwarz modules modules were investigated in \cite{LPX1}, which is a generalization to the work of Mazorchuk and Zhao on simple Virasoro modules (see \cite{MZ}).
+Throughout this paper, $\C,\C^*,\Z, \Z^*, \N$ and $\Z_+$ will denote the sets of complex numbers, nonzero complex numbers, integers, nonzero integers, nonnegative integers, and positive integers, respectively.
+All vector spaces, vector algebras, and modules will be considered to be over the field of complex numbers $\C$, and all modules for Lie superalgebras will be $\Z_2$-graded.